Girard College: History

 Not part of the School District of Philadelphia, which had long been racially integrated (as being in a northern, formerly "free state"), Girard College was still considered "private" even though it had a very public educational mission and was racially segregated long before the consideration of the "Brown v.
 Board of Education" legal case.
 Girard College was ordered to desegregate by the U.S. Supreme Court's 1954 unanimous decision.
 Perhaps the key to the ruling was that Girard, following its founder's will, was administered by the "Board of Directors of City Trusts", and that public institution could not continue to maintain the historically outdated entrance requirement.

 For fourteen years, the legal battle to desegregate Girard College continued.
 Beginning on May 1, Cecil B. Moore and the Philadelphia Freedom Fighters marched around the wall encompassing the campus for seven months in 1965.
 The initial pickets were met with strong resistance, directed by police chief Frank Rizzo.
 On the first day, 1,000 police officers lined the walls of the college.
 The police used repressive tactics toward the protests including motorcycle and foot charges into the crowds and arrests, beginning on May 5.
 Stanley Branche and seven other members of the Black Coalition Movement were arrested when they attempted to scale the walls.
 A highlight of these protests came on August 2 of that year when Dr. Martin Luther King Jr. came to the front gates of Girard's campus and addressed the protesters.

 The first four African-American male students were finally admitted on September 11, 1968.

 Sixteen years later, the policy of an all-male student body was also changed, and the first girls were admitted in 1984.
-The first female student was admitted as a first grader in 1984, following more adjustments to the admission criteria so that the death of a father was no longer required.
-Girls were gradually integrated into the college over a 12-year enrollment period, with subsequent new female students only permitted to enroll in the same graduating class as the first female student or a younger class.
-The first young women graduated with a Girard diploma in 1993.
-The graduating class of 1996 was the first class to graduate with more female students than males, although it remains more or less balanced yearly.
+The first female student was admitted as a first-grader in 1984, following further adjustments to the admission criteria that made the death of a father no longer required.
+Girls were gradually integrated into the college over a 12-year enrollment period, with subsequent female students permitted to enroll only in the same graduating class as the first female student or in a younger class.
+The first young woman graduated with a Girard diploma in 1993.
+The graduating class of 1996 was the first to have more female than male students, although it remains more or less balanced year to year.
 Current enrollment of Girard College in the 21st century is about evenly divided between boys and girls and about 90% African-American.

-In May 2009 Girard College named Autumn Adkins as its 16th president, the first female chief administrator in its (then) 160-year existence.
+In May 2009, Girard College named Autumn Adkins as its 16th president, the first female chief administrator in its (then) 160-year existence.
 Adkins, now Autumn Adkins Graves, was not only the first woman but also the first African-American to head the college.
 Adkins resigned in 2012.